swaraj06643/civic-report/README-DATABASE-SETUP.md

 # Database Setup Instructions

 ## Problem
 The profile update functionality is failing because the `profiles` table doesn't exist in your Supabase database.
+Additionally, the civic issue reporting feature requires an `issues` table.

 ## Solution
-Run the SQL script to create the required database tables and storage bucket.
+Run the SQL scripts to create the required database tables and storage bucket.

 ## Steps to Fix: